Weapons locker – Modern firearms – Chapter #6 – Improvised firearms

 Stopping power and range are very low.
 Reloading is awkward at best.
 And there’s a genuine risk that the tubing might be too weak to contain the detonation of even feeble handgun ammunition.
 So this is meant to represent the lowest end zip gun.

-For zip guns built by people with better training and experience with those, simple adjust the reliability upward.
+For zip guns built by people with better training and experience, simple adjust the reliability upward.

 M&M Low-end zip pistol [Ranged ballistic Damage 1, Limited 2 (one shot), always has a Complication (misfire)].
 Could arguably be worth zero points.

-- The main piece is a scavenged metallic pipe that happens to have the right diameter to just fit a 10mm inside.
+- The main piece is a scavenged metallic pipe that happens to have the right inner diameter to fit a 10mm round

-- The weapon weighs 10 pounds and requires a certain fitness to use.
-Therefore, the pipe is presumably some sort of thick, holed metallic bar.
-Or some sort of thick industrial tubing.
+- The weapon weighs 10 pounds (4.5Kg) and requires a certain fitness to use.
+Therefore, the pipe is presumably a thick, holed metallic bar.
+Or thick industrial tubing.

 - Two blocks of wood are taped on.
 One serves as a shoulder stock, the other as a front grip.